dagraham/etm-tk/etmTk/help/OVERVIEW.md

 - **Someday**: Someday (maybe) items.
 Review these periodically.

-Note: finished tasks, actions and notes are not displayed in this view.
+Note: Finished tasks, actions and notes are not displayed in this view.

 ### Day